XingxingZuo/XingxingZuo.github.io/_pages/teaching.md

-Teaching Assistant for [Mobile Robotics Practicals](https://srl.cit.tum.de/teaching/w22/mobileroboticspracticals) (IN2106, IN4306, WinSem 2021-2022 & Winsem 2022-2023, TUM):
+**Teaching Assistant** for [Mobile Robotics Practicals](https://srl.cit.tum.de/teaching/w22/mobileroboticspracticals) (IN2106, IN4306, WinSem 2021-2022 & Winsem 2022-2023, TUM):

-This practical course is aligned with Mobile Robotics, following its theoretical contents with the aim of applying them practically on a drone flying in simulation and ultimately the real world (indoors).
+This practical course is aligned with Mobile Robotics, following its theoretical contents with the aim of applying them practically on a drone flying in simulation and ultimately the real world (indoors)